farom57/IPARCOS/README.md

 ## Features

-* Mount and focuser controller with directional pads and speed buttons
+* Mount and focuser controller with directional pads and speed controls
 * Database full of objects to which you can point the telescope directly from the app
-* Generic control panel compatible with every device (BLOB properties not yet supported)
+* INDI control panel compatible with every device (BLOB properties not yet supported)
-* Languages: English, French, Italian
+* Languages: English, Italian and French (partial translation)

 ### Screenshots